cheryllfid-s/data-science-guest-experience/README.md

   "segment_summary": [...]
 }
 ```

+### Error Handling
+400 - Bad Request: The provided features do not match the expected format or are of incorrect types.
+404 - Not Found: The specified model was not found in the system.
+500 - Internal Server Error: An error occurred while processing the prediction.

 ## Running the Dashboard
 Assuming the GitHub repository has been cloned, here are the steps to run the dashboard.